JD Vance: the 'never Trump guy' who's about to become vice-president

 From venture capital to politics

 She served as a clerk to Supreme Court Chief Justice John Roberts and most recently worked for Munger, Tolles & Olson, a firm that a leading legal journal described as "progressive" and "woke".
-Mrs Vance resigned shortly after her husband was selected by Trump.
+Mrs Vance resigned from her job shortly after her husband was selected by Trump to be the VP nominee.

-Although his campaign was initially slow to get going, he got a kick-start via a $10m (£7.7m) donation from his former boss, Silicon Valley powerbroker Peter Thiel.
+Although his campaign was initially slow to get going, it got a kick-start via a $10m (£7.7m) donation from his former boss, Silicon Valley powerbroker Peter Thiel.

-But the real hurdle stopping him from getting elected in increasingly Republican Ohio was his past criticism of Trump.
+The real hurdle stopping him from getting elected to the Senate in increasingly Republican Ohio was his past criticism of Trump.

 Vance remained a Trump sceptic as late as 2020, according to text messages obtained by the Washington Post.
-He wrote four years ago that the president had "so thoroughly failed to deliver on his economic populism (excepting a disjointed China policy)" and predicted that Trump would lose the presidency.
+Then, he wrote that the president had "thoroughly failed to deliver on his economic populism (excepting a disjointed China policy)".
+And he correctly predicted that Trump would lose the presidency - although he would later endorse false claims that Trump actually beat Joe Biden.

-But during the Senate campaign, Vance apologised for his previous public remarks and earned Trump’s endorsement, pushing him to the top of the Republican field and eventually into the Senate.
+During the 2022 Senate campaign, Vance apologised for his previous public criticism of Trump and earned an endorsement, pushing him to the top of the Republican field and eventually into Congress.

 Where does he stand on the issues?

-In the Senate he has been a reliable conservative vote, backing populist economic policies and emerging as one of the biggest congressional sceptics of aid to Ukraine.
+In the Senate he was a reliable conservative vote, backing populist economic policies and emerging as one of the biggest congressional sceptics of aid to Ukraine.

-Given his short tenure in the Democratic-led chamber, the bills he has sponsored have rarely moved forward, and have more often been about sending messages than changing policy.
+His short tenure in a Democratic-led chamber meant the bills he sponsored rarely moved forward, and were often about sending messages rather than changing policy.

-In recent months, Vance introduced bills to withhold federal funds for colleges where there are encampments or protests against Israel's war in Gaza, and to colleges that employ undocumented immigrants.
+He proposed legislation to withhold federal funds from colleges where there are protests against Israel's war in Gaza, and from colleges that employ undocumented immigrants.

-He hit all of these themes at a speech in July at the National Conservatism Conference, saying: "The real threat to American democracy is that American voters keep on voting for less immigration and our politicians keep on rewarding us with more."
+He hit some of these themes at a speech in July of that year at the National Conservatism Conference, saying: "The real threat to American democracy is that American voters keep on voting for less immigration and our politicians keep on rewarding us with more."

 And he said that American involvement in Ukraine had "no obvious conclusion or even objective that we’re close to getting accomplished".